Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 ## Readability

 A `dataclass` can be more readable than a `dict`
-When you see a `dataclass` like `Order` above, you can know just by glancing at its definition which fields it contains [^1].
-On the other hand, with a `dict`, items can be added or removed dynamically at various points in the code, so you have to potentially read through much more code to understand the shape of the data.
+When you see a `dataclass` like `Order`, you know just by glancing at its definition which fields it contains [^1].
+On the other hand, with a `dict`, items can be added or removed dynamically at various points in the code, so you potentially have to read through much more code to understand the shape of the data.
-While this can be avoided with discipline (for instance, you can avoid inserting new items into a dict after it is instantiated), dataclasses help enforce this.
+While this can be avoided with discipline (for instance, you can avoid inserting new items into a dict after it is instantiated), dataclasses help enforce this discipline.

 ## Error checking & debugging